Opening a gap in the dispersion of the collective excitations of a driven-dissipative condensate subject to an external coherent drive: The model

 As a key difference from the standard Bogoliubov theory, now the zero-order solution is no longer temporally constant but displays a temporal periodicity of period $T$.
 Instead of considering the linearized evolution in the vicinity of a stationary solution, we thus have to consider it around a given periodic trajectory.

-For this, we consider the linearized propagator $U(T)$ describing the evolution of small perturbations around the limit cycle through a time equal to the period $T$.
+To this end, we extend the method developed in~\cite{creffield2009instability} for the excitations of an externally modulated system to the case of a spontaneously-occurring limit cycle.
+We consider the linearized propagator $U(T)$ describing the evolution of small perturbations around the limit cycle through a time equal to the period $T$.
 As for the limit cycle solution we have $E_{ss}^{cyc}(t+T)=E_{ss}^{cyc}(t)$, the linearized propagator $U(T)$ provides a stroboscopic version of the linearized evolution.
 The frequencies of the collective excitation modes are then obtained by diagonalizing $U(T)$ and taking the natural logarithm

 of its eigenvalues $\lambda_\pm$.
-While the specific form of the propagator $U(T)$ depends on the initial time $t$ chosen for the Floquet period, its eigenvalues are fully independent of it, giving a well-defined excitation spectrum.
+While the specific form of the propagator $U(T)$ depends on the initial time $t$ chosen for the Floquet period, its eigenvalues are fully independent of it, giving a well-defined excitation dispersion .
 However, as typical in Floquet systems~\cite{viebahn2020introduction}, the multi-valued nature of the logarithm makes the dispersion to be defined modulo $\omega_{ss}$: this corresponds to the usual Floquet folding of the bands around the Floquet Brillouin zone of size $\omega_{ss}=2\pi/T$ along the frequency direction.

 As in the stationary case, we will take advantage of invariance under spatial translations to decompose the field in its Fourier components.
 For each $\textbf{k}$-vector, we then consider the propagator $U_\textbf{k}(T)$ as a $2\times 2$ matrix acting on the $(\delta E_{\textbf{k}}, \delta E_{-\textbf{k}}^*)^T$ components,